rafflebox-technologies-inc/programming-assignment/README.md

 1. A web application that allows a user to store the `time` and `temperature` of a `city`.
 2. The application will store the information into a database (eg. SQL-Lite, PostgreSQL or MongoDB) via API call.
 3. Once entered the front end should display the `time` `temperature` and `city`.
-It should always display the most recent `temperature` (and no more than single temperature for the same city).
+It should always display the most recent `temperature`.

 Your design should be built using the following technologies):